-1. Navigate to Administration > Users to view a list of everyone who has access to your Cordial account, and what role they're assigned.
+1. Navigate to Settings > Users to view a list of everyone who has access to your Cordial account, and what role they're assigned.

 2. Hover over the dropdown next to each user to Edit the user, Revoke access, or Suspend access.

 Always remember to revoke access for former employees and contractors.